25prabhu10/notes/docs/Concepts/Databases/MongoDB/MongoDB.md

 ### Relations

-Relation is a way in which one document interacts with another document.
+Relation is a way in which one document interacts with another document

 - One to One Relationship
 - One to Many Relationship